Things to Do in Grand Cayman Islands with Kids

 - Botanical Park - Although, of course, the plants are the main attraction here kids will love spotting the blue Iguanas as well as the other small creatures in the park like the turtles and exotic birds.
 There is a Woodland Trail, a display of rare orchids, a Grand Cayman Island sand garden with indigenous plants and a lake.
 Entrance is $10USD and children under 12 years old enter for free.

 - Stingray City -On the North Sound there are shallow sandbars where stingrays gather and have become used to the constant flow of human visitors.
 The water is about chest high and visitors can take boat trips out to the area and then walk around or snorkel down to meet the marine animals.
 Your tour boat leader will more than likely bring with him chunks of fish to feed the stingrays.
+Visit their website at Stingray Sailing and add them to your bucket list now!

 - Cayman Motor Museum -For car enthusiasts this is a great attraction when you want to get out of the sun, they even have a Batmobile!
 Entrance is $15USD and $10USD on Saturdays.
 Kids who love cars will be thrilled!
 A wonderful Grand Cayman Island adventure!